foliojs/pdfkit/docs/forms.md

 `NeedAppearances` attribute to true.
 This could mean that the PDF will be _dirty_ upon open, meaning it will need to be saved.

-It is important to note that the `NeedAppearances` flag may not be honored by PDF viewers that do not implement this aspect of the PDF Reference.
+The `NeedAppearances` flag may not be honored by all PDF viewers.

 Some form documents may not need to generate appearances.
 This may be the case for text Widget Annotations that initially have no value.
 This is not true for push button widget annotations.
+Please test

 ### Document JavaScript

 Many PDF Viewers, aside from Adobe Acrobat Reader, do not implement document JavaScript.
 Even Adobe Readers may not implement document JavaScript where it is not permitted by a device's app store terms of service (e.g. iOS devices).
-It is recommended that you test your PDF form documents across all platforms and viewers that you wish to support.

 ---